 - Completion of standardized ACT or SAT testing (scores must be submitted with application)

-Cleveland Clinic's School of Pharmacy Technology consists of 15 weeks of didactic training followed by 10 weeks of rotating externship within Cleveland Clinic.
+Cleveland Clinic's School of Pharmacy Technology Day Program consists of 10 weeks of didactic training followed by 8 weeks of rotating externship within Cleveland Clinic.
 Students study clinical and operational pharmacy practice under the instruction of Cleveland Clinic pharmacists.
 Clinical laboratory experience and education are combined to provide students with hands-on training in various practice settings, beginning the very first week!

 The School of Pharmacy Technology is located on the main campus in Building H. Students will be given information upon admittance on where to park and classroom locations.

 The full program tuition is $3,800.
+Federal financial assistance is not available.
 Students who pay in full prior to the start of classes will receive a 10% discount.
 Students wishing to enter a payment arrangement will be required to place a $1500 down-payment at the start of the program.

 Cleveland Clinic, along with other pharmacies, has a growing demand for highly educated, prepared pharmacy technicians to serve in expanding pharmacy roles.